 Inside the US, the degree to which this occurs will vary among states depending on how the birth culture has developed and whether or not licensed or certified midwives are able to practice in your state.

-Some health conditions make it more obvious than others where the most appropriate place to birth will be, for instance, placenta previa, breech positioning, multiples and other conditions that are more likely to involve complications in labor and birth, are highly likely to take place in a hospital setting.
-But what about non-health related reasons like age?
+Some health conditions make it more obvious than others where the most appropriate place to birth will be, for instance, placenta previa, true pre-eclampsia and other conditions that are more likely to involve complications in labor and birth, are highly likely to take place in a hospital setting.
+But what about non-health related reasons like age or an uncomplicated breech?
 Or whether it's your first pregnancy or not?
 Or a vaginal birth after cesarean (VBAC) in an otherwise healthy woman who had a non-complicated C-section?

 The current recommendations are for women of "advanced maternal age", which is 35, to birth in hospital.
 First time moms are also often encouraged to birth in a hospital, because they have an "untried" pelvis and therefore are considered more likely to fail, until it is proven that they can succeed.
 VBAC's have been very controversial, but as surgery techniques have improved, more moms are having successful VBAC's and more hospitals are supporting a trial of labor rather than recommending a repeat C-section, although VBAC's are not yet recommended to be tried out of the hospital.